 I am currently working on two research projects, both of which sit at the nexus of intellectual history, the history of gender and sexuality, and modern British history.
-The first, my dissertation, is an account of the relationship between the emergence of a modern British gender order and a modern British higher education system in the late nineteenth and early twentieth centuries.
-The second, a long-running line of research which I began as an undergraduate and to which I have recently returned in the form of a second book project, is a new intellectual history of male homosexuality in England in the century or so prior to the emergence of the gay liberation movement.
+The first, a monograph based on my PhD dissertation, is an account of how the reimagining of British higher education as a gender-integrated system from around 1860 reshaped both higher education and the gender order of modern Britain.
+The second, a line of research on which I originally embarked as an undergraduate and to which I have recently returned in the form of a second book project, is a new intellectual history of male homosexuality in England in the century or so prior to the emergence of the gay liberation movement.

 I have not yet published anything from this project, but have presented my findings widely at conferences and seminars in the UK and North America.
 In addition to completing the dissertation and revising it into book form, I am working on an article about gender and the cultural phenomenon of the student rag.
 You can read a blog post sharing some preliminary findings from that research here.
 In 2017, I published an article derived from my master’s thesis, “Arthur Sidgwick’s Greek Prose Composition: Gender, Affect, and Sociability in the Late-Victorian University.”
 Its account of a late-nineteenth-century Oxford classics lecturer takes up themes which my dissertation considers in a wider national perspective.

 Intellectual Aristocracies: The Intellectual History of Male Homosexuality in England, c.
 1850–1967